RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 ## Approach

-The approach taken in ROSBase.jl and associated projects is different from StatisticalRethinking.jl.
+The approach taken in RegressionAndOtherStories.jl and associated projects is different from StatisticalRethinking.jl.

 In StatisticalRethinking.jl I attempted to create an intermediate layer to convert Stan and Turing mcmc results to a set of common functions.
 I am no longer happy with the complexity that introduced.
-In ROSBase.jl all functions work on DataFrames.
+In RegressionAndOtherStories.jl all functions work on DataFrames.
 It's up to the notebooks to create appropriate DataFrames.

 If this approach turns out an improvement I will consider updating the [StatisticalRethinking](https://github.com/StatisticalRethinkingJuliaROSTuringPluto projects SR2StanPluto.jl and SR2TuringPluto.jl in a similar way.